maryalvs/photo-editr/software requirements specification/software_requirements_specification.md

 Section 5.3 contains the performance requirements of the application.
 Section 5.4 contains the evironmental requirements of the application.

 #### 5.2 Functional Requirements
-#### 5.2.1    Graphical User Interface
+#### 5.2.1 Select Photo Interface
 The Graphical User Interface for the application provides the user with a way to select the desired function from those which are available in the application.
 Users may optionally use several methods for selection, all of which are considered synonymous to the application's operation.

-5.2.1.1  The Graphical User Interface (GUI) shall provide a menu system to access all functions of the application.
+#### 5.2.1.1  The Select Photo Interface shall provide a menu system to select a photo.
 Application functions will include, but not be limited to, the following functions:
-                        * File Open
-                        * File Close
-                        * File Save
-                        * Edit file
-                        * Edit undo
-                        * Edit re-do
+                        * upload photo from phone library
+                        * choose photo from application photo library
+                        * take a new photo using the camera

-5.2.1.2  The GUI shall provide a set of button widgets to access all functions of the application.
+#### 5.2.1.2  The GUI shall provide a set of button widgets to access all functions of the application.
 Application functions accessed by the buttons are the same as in requirement 5.2.1.1 above.

-5.2.1.4  The File Open operation shall display a file chooser dialog to the user.
-The file chooser dialog will allow the user to select the desired file.
-The file chooser dialog will allow the user to single click the file name, which should make that file name appear in the selection window "file name" text area.
-The file chooser dialog should cause the selected file to be opened by double-clicking the file name in the file chooser window.
-The file chooser dialog will cause the selected file to be opened by clicking the "Open" button within the file chooser dialog window.
+#### 5.2.2 Edit Photo Interface
+#### 5.2.3 Photo Library Interface

 #### 5.3   Performance Requirements
-#### 5.3.1    Search Results Return Time
+#### 5.3.1 Application Boot Time
 #### 5.3.1.1
-The application shall return the first results of any database search within 10 seconds of the time the user submits the search request.
+The application shall open the inital interface within 5 seconds of the application being clicked on by the user.
+#### 5.3.2 Apply Transformations to Photo Time
+#### 5.3.2.1
+Each transformation of the photo must be applied in under 2 seconds.
+#### 5.3.3 Save Photo Time
+#### 5.3.3.1
+A photo must be saved to the phone's photo library in under 5 seconds after "Save" is clicked by the user.
+#### 5.3.3.2
+A photo must be saved to the application's photo library in under 5 seconds after "Save" is clicked by the user.

 #### 5.4   Environment Requirements
 An Android phone is required for this project.
 The application will be written in Java using an Android Software Development Kit (SDK) and will not be tested with any platform other than Android phones.